tuckerweibell/recipe/src/unreleased.md

 - Added Clickable rows API to [EzTable](/components/ez-table/#clickable-rows), which allows the table to target specific links to trigger when the table row is clicked.
 - Added hover color to table rows to improve scannability of tables
+- Better support for EzTable on small screens.
+When screens are constrained in width, the responsive table now pins the first column (including selection where present) and allows for the remaining columns in the row to overflow with support for scrolling.

 #### Design updates